MrJimbles/Dines-Test/README.md

 # Dines Test

 For this test I decided to utilise Django, this was my first time utilising it however I wanted to do the project using it in order to show my aptitude for learning new frameworks.
 I approached this utilising primarily rest framework's API Views as it provides a comprehensive solution for handling requests while allowing you to overwrite it's functions to implement custom behaviours.
+The database is the default Django SQL Lite, the reason for this is just simplicity in getting it sent over to you.
+I have however done research on how to connect a Django app through to other databases and additionally have experience using SQL Alchemy in the past with Flask.

 ## Modules